csvsoundsystem/federal-treasury-api/readme.md

+## Running
+This one command downloads the (new) fixies and converts them to an SQLite3 database.

+    ./run

 ## Scheduling
-Run this to schedule the thingy to download and parse daily.
+Run this to schedule the above script to run daily.

+    crontab -l > /tmp/crontab
+    ./crontab.sh >> /tmp/crontab
-    ./crontab.sh | crontab
+    cat /tmp/crontab | crontab
+    rm /tmp/crontab

 Run `crontab -e` to edit the schedule later.

-## Converting to SQLite

-    cd code
-    sqlite3 ../data/fms.db < to_sqlite3.sql

 ## Results
 Resulting files go in the `data` directory, to which the `http` directory